MAY 10TH

 A pioneer of climate fiction and one of today’s most influential sci-fi voices, in his work Robinson explores the intersections of climate, technology, and society.
 He offers a powerful call to imagination and action—inviting us to envision and shape a future grounded in shared values and planetary responsibility.

-A high-level dialogue with the EU Commissioner for the New European Bauhaus on the future of sustainable and sovereign innovation.
+A high-level dialogue on the future of sustainable and sovereign innovation.
 The conversation will tackle policy impact, key challenges, and the EU’s ambitions for a green, resilient transition.

 • Patrick Anthony Child, EU Director General for Environment